blehnen/DotNetWorkQueue.Api/README.md

 # DotNetWorkQueue.Api
-API for working queued data for DotNetWorkQueue
+API for working with queued data in a DotNetWorkQueue transport